NGFW Clusters

 clustering is the only HA or clustering solution available on PA-7500 Series

-in legacy HA.
+legacy HA uses.
 The Group ID helps

 differentiate MAC addresses when two HA pairs (or an HA pair and an NGFW cluster) in